 RevLink Add-In in Revit Architecture

-In order to transfer files between Revit and CET, the RevLink Add-In needs to be installed in Revit Architecture.
-In the RevLink Add-In, you will be able to export floor plans within a Revit file and also import furniture layouts and families received from CET.
+To transfer files between Revit and CET, the RevLink Add-In needs to be installed in Revit Architecture.
+In the RevLink Add-In, you can export floor plans within a Revit file and import furniture layouts and families received from CET.

 To get started, click on the following link to download the executable file: